-You can only take your portion of the CAP to a new homestead, if your former spouse abandons the homestead on the prior residence.
-If your former spouse is willing and abandons their homestead, they could immediately re-apply for homestead on that same prior residence and apply for their portion of the CAP, you could then transfer your portion of the CAP to your new homestead.
+If they are unwilling to abandon the prior homestead, you cannot take your half of the CAP with you.
+If your ex-spouse abandons their homestead, they could immediately re-apply for homestead on the same prior residence and apply for their portion of the CAP, you could then transfer your portion of the CAP to your new homestead.